- 1

 ,

-if is not parallel to the rotation axis.
+is not parallel to the rotation axis.
 Thus for some rotation the elastic energy

 will depend on rotation angle if transversal springs are introduced.